viliambalaz/first-project/203/misc/inforequests.md

 ### List of Inforequests Created by the User
 URL: /en/inforequests/\
 Visibility: Authenticated user\
-The user may see his inforequest drafts besides his submitted and closed inforequests as well.
+The user may see his inforequestdrafts besides his submitted and closed inforequests as well.
 The view contains a link to create a new inforequest.

 ### Inforequest Detail